tejomaygadgil/cgpos/README.md

 What if words could appear practically in any order, and part-of-speech was determined by an absurdly complex system of word endings?

-With its 3 declensions of adjectives and nouns (inflected by number, person, gender), 2 families of verbs (conjugated by person, number, aspect, mood, voice), difficulty of participles (verbs that act line nouns), mystery of particles (don't ask)...
+With its nouns and adjectives (3 separate declensions of number, person, gender), verbs (2 types conjugated by person, number, aspect, mood, voice), participles (verbs declined like nouns), and particles (don't ask)...

 Enter Classical Greek!